taxigy/taxigy.github.io/_posts/2015-08-20-learning-clojure-2.markdown

 ## Filter Elements

 This task is marked as *easy* but I'm sure it's a bit harder than other easy problems.
-So, given a list, output a (shorter) list of elements that occur no less that N times, order preserved.
+So, given a list, output a (shorter) list of distinct elements such that those occur in original list no less that N times, order preserved.
 For example, given

 ```
 5 4 3 2 1 1 2 3 4 5